 The 'Free Schools Meals Application Form' has been revised and is available as a download on the link opposite.
 Parents/carers can now complete one application for all of their children – whether it is for Free School Meals (so Year 3 and above who must pay for their school lunches) or for their child’s school to receive Pupil Premium only (i.e. for KS1 children who already receive a free school lunch).

-Jacket potatoes are available with a choice of fillings (Ham, Tuna, Cheese & Beans) Monday, Tuesday, Thursday and Friday.
+Jacket potatoes are available with a choice of fillings (Ham, Tuna, Cheese & Beans) Monday, Tuesday and Thursdays.
 Fresh homemade bread is available daily as is a salad bar, children are encouraged to try and eat a rainbow of colours daily.
 A choice of yoghurt or fruit as an additional dessert is available daily.